-In 2018, shareholders of the Company approved the creation of the LTIP by passing an ordinary resolution to ratify and approve the adoption of the Option Plan.
-Further details of the Company's Option Plan are provided below.
+In 2018, shareholders of the Company approved the creation of the LTIP by passing an ordinary resolution to ratify and approve the adoption of a stock option plan.
+Renewal of the LTIP was approved by shareholders of the Company at the 2021 Annual General and Special Meeting.
+Further details of the LTIP are provided below.
 The LTIP serves to align the compensation of the eligible executives with longer term changes in shareholder value and enables participants in the program to acquire an equity interest in the Company.
 It is believed that such longer term alignment is important to ensure that senior executives create sustainable shareholder value over a long term.
 The Company does not have a policy of requiring executives to own equity; however, both the CEO and CFO own Common Shares of the Company.

-For 2020, the CEO, CFO and Senior Vice-President (Corporate Development) and General Counsel participated in the LTIP.
+For 2021, the CEO, CFO and Senior Vice-President (Corporate Development) and General Counsel participated in the LTIP.